sc-ventures/cloudbreak-documentation/docs/images.md

 #### Register Images for GCP

+1. Navigate to the `/var/lib/cloudbreak-deployment/` directory and create a new directory called `etc`.
-To override the default images, create the following file: `/var/lib/cloudbreak-deployment/etc/gcp-images.yml` and update its content by replacing the images listed with your custom image for each region that you want to use.
-It is not required to have an image in every region, as the `default` is used everywhere.
-The default content of the `yml` file is:
+2. Navigate to `/var/lib/cloudbreak-deployment/etc/` and create a new file called `gcp-images.yml`.
+Use the content below as base content for `gcp-images.yml` but replace the images listed with your custom images for each region that you want to use:

 <pre>
 gcp: